Black Consciousness Movement: Post-Soweto uprising: 1976–present

 In fact, these ideas helped make the complexity of the South African black political world, which can be so daunting to the newcomer or the casual observer, into a strength.
 As the government tried to act against this organisation or that one, people in many organisations shared the general ideas of the Black Consciousness Movement, and these ideas helped to organise action beyond any specific organisational agenda.
 If the leader of this group or that one was thrown into prison, nonetheless, more and more black South Africans agreed on the importance of black leadership and active resistance.
 Partly as a result, the difficult goal of unity in struggle became more and more realised through the late 1970s and 1980s.

-Biko and the legacy of the Black Consciousness movement helped give the resistance a culture of fearlessness.
+Biko and the legacy of the Black Consciousness Movement helped give the resistance a culture of fearlessness.
 And its emphasis on individual psychological pride helped ordinary people realise they could not wait for distant leaders (who were often exiled or in prison) to liberate them.
 As the ANC's formal armed wing Umkhonto We Sizwe struggled to make gains, this new fearlessness became the basis of a new battle in the streets, in which larger and larger groups of ordinary and often unarmed people confronted the police and the army more and more aggressively.
 If the ANC could not defeat the white government's massive army with small bands of professional guerrilla fighters, it was able to eventually win power through ordinary black peoples' determination to make South Africa ungovernable by a white government.
 What could not be achieved by men with guns was accomplished by teenagers throwing stones.
 While much of this later phase of the struggle was not undertaken under the formal direction of Black Consciousness groups per se, it was certainly fuelled by the spirit of Black Consciousness.

 Even after the end of apartheid, Black Consciousness politics live on in community development projects and "acts of dissent" staged both to bring about change and to further develop a distinct black identity.

+In black townships during the 1980s, rivalry between black-consciousness adherents belonging to Azapo and the UDF led to violence.
+This deadly violence was most pronounced in Soweto.